Windows ML overview

 Convert existing models to ONNX

-ONNX models are already natively supported in many training frameworks, and there are converter tools for many frameworks and libraries.
+Many training frameworks already natively support ONNX models, and there are converter tools for many frameworks and libraries.
 To learn how to export from frameworks such as Caffe 2, PyTorch, CNTK, Chainer, and more, see ONNX tutorials on GitHub.

 - Core ML